DanielTockan/Rainforest-Store/README.md

 - Overall polishing of the design of the app across all components
 - Introduction of a chatbot using websockets to answer user queries
-- Redesign of certain controller to optimum levels
+- Creating a specific add_to_favourites function within the customer controller for better fucntionality